 1 The position of the Kalinga kingdom is indicated on the accompanying map (facing p.
-1) by the town of Mukuslingam, a later capital, and Bhuyanesvar; that if the Sunga kingdom by Bharhut and Bodh Gaya; and that of the Andhra kingdom by Pratishthana and Amaravati.
+1) by the town of Mukhalingam, a later capital, and Bhuvanesvar; that of the Sunga kingdom by Bharhut and Bodh Gaya; and that of the Andhra kingdom by Pratishthana and Amaravati.

-Sanchi, is somewhat primitive, as is also some of the earliest Andhra soulpture from Amaravati.
-But in the Sanchi gateways, and all but the earliest sculptures from Amaravati, Andhra sculpture is extra ordinarily graceful and crowded with an exuberant life that has never since been equalled.
+Sunga sculpture, which is best known from the railings of the Bharhut stupa, the temple at Bodh Gaya and stupa No. 2 at Sanchi, is somewhat primitive, as is also some of the earliest Andhra sculpture from Amaravati.
+But in the Sanchi gateways, and all but the earliest sculptures from Amaravati, Andhra sculpture is extraordinarily graceful and crowded with an exuberant life that has never since been equalled.
 The greater restraint characteristic of the Gupta period (A.D.
 300-600) was, however, needed to bring Indian art to full perfection.
-The Cuptas ruled from Pataliputra and their dominions, which extended westwards to Kathiawar, included a larger part of India than those of any other dynasty since the Mauryas.
+The Guptas ruled from Pataliputra and their dominions, which extended westwards to Kathiawar, included a larger part of India than those of any other dynasty since the Mauryas.
 But they failed to establish their rule in South India.
 They constructed the earliest surviving Hindu temples, small buildings the towers of which, when present, were always of the Northern or Indo-Aryan form (see below, p.
 12).
 The ruined "Lad Khan" temple at Aihole near Badami seems to be their most southerly monument.

-Up to this, indigenous art has at each period a fairly uniform character over the whole area in which it was practised.
-But in about 600 A.D., i.e., soon after the downfall of the Gupta empire, the various kingdoms into which the country came to be divided developed local styles of their own, a change which marks the end of early and the beginning of mediaeval Indian art.
-All but one of these styles is clearly derived from that of the Guptas, the single exception being that characteristic of the Tamil country in the far south which, though it first adopted stone at about the beginning of mediaeval times, seems to be an offshoot from some earlier and more primitive phase of indigenous art than the Gupta.
+Up to this, indigenous art had at each period a fairly uniform character over the whole area in which it was practised.
+But in mediaeval times, which begin with the downfall of the Gupta empire, the various kingdoms into which the country came to be divided developed local styles of their own, all but one of them clearly derived from that of the Guptas.
+The single exception is the style characteristic of the Tamil country in the far south which, though it first adopted stone at about the beginning of mediaeval times, seems to be an offshoot from some earlier and more primitive phase of indigenous art than the Gupta.